Bondage (BDSM): Types

 Because of the diversity in its forms, bondage can be divided into various types based on its motivation.

 Bondage for a purpose

-This form of bondage is the best known in BDSM and denotes restraining the passive partner for an ulterior purpose, such as making them more accessible for a spanking session.
+This form of bondage is the best known in BDSM.
+It involves restraining a passive partner for another purpose, such as erotic spanking.
 Bondage for its own sake is not considered in this category.

 Decorative bondage

 In this form of bondage, the restrained partner is bound for a decorative purpose, to be used as an aesthetic object, for example for erotic photography, or a form of human furniture in a BDSM party.